google/automl/efficientdet/README.md

 There are two types of latency: network latency and end-to-end latency.

-(1) To measure the network latency (from the fist conv to the last class/box prediction output), use the following command:
+(1) To measure the network latency (from the first conv to the last class/box prediction output), use the following command:

     !python model_inspect.py --runmode=bm --model_name=efficientdet-d0